 Then, more recently, digital transformation and digital workflow enablement have been added to the list of possible enterprise service management alternatives.

-To put these name differences into context, a 2021 global survey by AXELOS and ITSM.tools found that both service management and digital transformation are more popular names, for the use of ITSM capabilities outside of IT than ESM.
+To put these name differences into context, a 2021 global survey by AXELOS and ITSM.tools found that both service management and digital transformation are more popular names, for the use of ITSM capabilities outside of IT than enterprise service management.
 However, enterprise service management is still commonly used for the marketing and selling of these capabilities, especially from a tool perspective.While the term ESM is commonly used for the marketing & selling of the capabilities, a new survey finds that both service management & digital transformation are more popular names for the use of #ITSM capabilities outside IT.
 Click To Tweet

 The aforementioned AXELOS and ITSM.tools survey found that two-thirds of organizations (67.6%) currently have enterprise service management strategies in flight.
 37.5%, i.e. over half of these organizations, were considered to be well advanced with their strategy – this is up from just 7% in 2019.

-More granular adoption statistics are included later.
+More granular enterprise service management adoption statistics are included later.

 A little history